We connect students to the community through one-time, short-term, or ongoing opportunities to the community.

 Community engagement & service-learning projects offer students the opportunity to build True Blue Skills, such as critical thinking and problem-solving skills, collaboration, communication, and global understanding.
 In other words volunteering can help you build skills for career and community success and prepare you to be a Civic Minded Professional.

 The following resources are available to students interested in community engagement:

 - Employment opportunities in the Office of Community Engaged Learning exist through the year.
 Community Engagement Peers are students committed to working with service-learning and community engagement.
-There are also Federal Work-Study jobs available in the community.
+There are also Federal Work-Study jobs available in the community - search Handshake for these positions.

 - Programs - There are a number of programs to get involved with such as the SPROUT Community Garden, Next Course Food Recovery, and the Engaged Citizen Corps.

 - Student Service Organizations - See what recognized student organizations have a focus on service to the community.

-- Volunteer Opportunities – See what volunteer opportunities exist with local community partners.
+- Volunteer Opportunities – volunteer with a local community organization.

 - Service-Learning Mini Grants are available on a first come first serve basis to students designing and participating in service-learning projects.

 - Training and Conferences - A number of local, regional, national, and international conference opportunities exist around the topics of community engagement.

 - Fellowships- Check out fellowship opportunities available to students participating in social change and community engagement.

 - Partner Development - Looking to form a partnership with a local nonprofit?
-Check out these resources first.
+Look at these resources first.

 - Post-Graduate Opportunities – CEL staff are knowledgeable about and can provide information on programs like AmeriCorps and the Peace Corps.